a-Fig/Blackjack-On-Chain/README.md

 # Blackjack-On-Chain
 Blackjack-On-Chain is a decentralized application (dApp) that brings the popular game of Blackjack onto the blockchain.
 This project leverages smart contracts to ensure transparency, fairness, and immutability for all players.
 Built for EVM-chains with specific arbitrum integration

-## Features
-Decentralized Gameplay: All game logic is handled on-chain, ensuring fairness and trust.
-Player-Friendly Mechanics: Supports betting, card distribution, and game rules compliant with traditional Blackjack.
-Modular Design: Separate smart contracts for logic, rules, and external interactions to enhance scalability and maintainability.
-## Smart Contract Modules

-### BJ_External.sol
-Contains all external functions for the end user to interact with.

-### BJ_Data.sol
-Manages data storage for player sessions, game states, and results.

-### BJ_Logic.sol
-Implements the core game logic, including card dealing, hit/stand mechanics, and determining winners.

-### BJ_Pure.sol
-Contains pure functions for utility operations, ensuring gas efficiency.

-### BJ_Rules.sol
-Defines the rules of Blackjack, including bust checks, dealer behavior, and Blackjack scenarios.

-### investorBank.sol
-Facilitates financial interactions for investors and players, such as deposit/withdrawal mechanisms.

-### arbitrumInterface.sol
-Handles integration with the Arbitrum network for smooth and efficient interactions.

-### ownable.sol
-Provides ownership and administrative functionalities for managing the smart contract system.

 ## How to Deploy
 ### Deploy your own
 1. Clone the project into remix.ethereum.org